finnbutlerchem/finnbutlerchem.github.io/research.md

 permalink: /research/
 ---

-*Computational Chemistry
+- Computational Chemistry
-*Education in Chemistry and STEM
+- Education in Chemistry and STEM
-*Use of New Media for STEM Education
+- Use of New Media for STEM Education
-- George Washington
-- John Adams
-- Thomas Jefferson